plzm/rag-vector-agent-semantic-kernel/configure-llm.md

 # Configure LLM Connection String

 In order to make it easier to switch between Azure OpenAI deployments and OpenAI, the labs use a connection string.
-Below are the pieced of information you will need to configure the AI services for the lab.
+Below are the pieces of information you will need to configure the AI services for the lab.

 ## Azure OpenAI